finale-lua/lua-scripts/docs/rgp-lua.md

 _RGP Lua_ (starting in version 0.66) optionally preloads an embedded version of the [`luaosutils`](https://github.com/finale-lua/luaosutils) library.
 This is a library of functions specifically written to help Lua scripts running on Finale.
 It allows them to interact with the host operating system or the Finale executable in ways that are not directly supported by either the Lua language or the PDK Framework.

-For _RGP Lua_ to preload `luaosutils`, set `finaleplugin.LoadLuaOSUtils = true` in your `plugindef` function. _RGP Lua_ does not load the library into a global namespace, however.
+_RGP Lua_ does not load the library into a global namespace, however.
 You must explicitly `require` it into a varable of your choosing similar to what is shown in the following example.

 ```lua
 local osutils = require('luaosutils')